 3 cups of water

-Anther way to make the toner is by leaving the rice with water for few hours or overnight.
+Another way to make the toner is by leaving the rice with water for a few hours or overnight.
 Strain the rice and keep the water in a bottle and in the fridge.
-Apply with a cotton or keep it in a spray bottle and spray over face and neck.
+Apply with cotton or keep it in a spray bottle and spray over face and neck.

-Transfer to a container.
-You can use it like this or you could add other ingredients to maximize its benefits.
+Transfer the rice mask to a container.
+You can use it as it is or you could add other ingredients to maximize its benefits.

-I have added 1 tablespoon of vitamin E, 10 drops of rosehip oil, one teaspoon of marine collagen powder and half teaspoon of DMAE powder.
-I have also added full spectrum preservative because it contains water.
-If you don’t want to use a preservative make a small amount, keep it in the fridge and use it in one or 2 days maximum.
+I have added 1 tablespoon of vitamin E, 10 drops of rosehip oil, and half teaspoon of DMAE powder.
+I have also added a full-spectrum preservative because it contains water.
+If you don’t want to use a preservative make a small amount, keep it in the fridge, and use it within two or 3 days.

 Homemade Rice Scrubs

 The last 2 products we are going to make is the scrubs.

 DIY rice smooth scrub recipe